softindex/uikernel/docs/docs/server-routes.md

         .catch((err) => next(err))
 });

-export default router; // this router is passed to the main router of our app
+module.exports = router; // this router is passed to the main router of our app
 {% endhighlight %}

 Pay attention to the argument passed to `model()`.